Horia-Roman Patapievici: National Council for the Study of the Securitate Archives

 In December 1999, Patapievici was nominated by the National Peasants' Party to be a member of the National Council for the Study of the Securitate Archives, an institution which has the purpose to study the files of the Securitate, the secret service of the communist-era Romania.

 Patapievici was initially rejected by the Parliamentary committee by a vote of eight to six.
 While Patapievici met the legal criteria for the position, his candidacy was opposed by representative members of the other political parties.
 Democratic Party Senator Casimir Ionesco, whose post-Revolution actions had been criticized earlier in one of Patapievici's books, took a leading role in opposing Patapievici's candidacy, claiming that his application would bring a defiant and revanchist attitude to the committee.

-Following the demand of the National Peasants' Party, the issue of Patapievici's candidacy was reopened in late January 2000, the Parliamentary committee approving his candidacy, despite a dissent of the Greater Romania Party representative, Dumitru Bălăeţ, who accused Patapievici of lack of patriotism based on some of his previous writings in his book "Politics".
+Following the demand of the National Peasants' Party, the issue of Patapievici's candidacy was reopened in late January 2000, the Parliamentary committee approving his candidacy, despite a dissent of the Greater Romania Party representative, Dumitru Bălăeț, who accused Patapievici of lack of patriotism based on some of his previous writings in his book "Politics".

-The council met some difficulties in obtaining some documents from the SRI archive, and because of this, Patapievici, together with Mircea Dinescu and Andrei Pleşu began boycotting the council in October 2001, while demanding full access in the SRI's archives.
+The council met some difficulties in obtaining some documents from the Romanian Intelligence Service's archive, and because of this, Patapievici, together with Mircea Dinescu and Andrei Pleșu began boycotting the council in October 2001, while demanding full access in the SRI's archives.

 The activity of the council, which investigated the former collaborators of the Securitate, drew criticism from the far-right Greater Romania Party.
-Daniela Buruiană claimed that Patapievici, Dinescu and Pleşu help foreign secret services which want to discredit the Romanian state institutions, prompting them to announce that they'll sue her.
+Daniela Buruiană claimed that Patapievici, Dinescu, and Pleșu help foreign secret services which want to discredit the Romanian state institutions, prompting them to announce that they'll sue her.

 In September 2002, the council decided to publish a list of the former Securitate officers who were involved in the political police.
 The Romanian intelligence agency, SRI, initially opposed this, but, following a meeting between the council and SRI, they reached an agreement.
 Nevertheless, Patapievici argued that the council is blocked because of political reasons.

-The following month, Patapievici, together with Pleșu and Dinescu attempted to change the head of the council, Gheorghe Onişoru, who, they argued, sided with the SRI in attempting to open up more of Securitate's files, but they failed in gathering the six needed votes among the eleven council members.
+The following month, Patapievici, together with Pleșu and Dinescu attempted to change the head of the council, Gheorghe Onișoru, who, they argued, sided with the SRI in attempting to open up more of Securitate's files, but they failed in gathering the six needed votes among the eleven council members.

 The activity of the council continued slowly, publishing the first list of 33 officers of Securitate in October 2003.
-There were a few attempts of ousting the Patapievici, Pleșu and Dinescu trio, especially from the Social-Democrats and Greater Romania Party, but eventually they gave in to public pressure and canceled them.
+There were a few attempts of ousting the Patapievici, Pleșu, and Dinescu trio, especially from the Social-Democrats and the Greater Romania Party, but eventually they gave in to public pressure and canceled them.

 Before the 2004 Romanian presidential election, the council decided that Corneliu Vadim Tudor was not a Securitate informer, with a minority dissenting view (Patapievici, Pleșu, Dinescu, and Secasiu).
-Pleşu and Dinescu resigned in protest and Patapievici announced he'd do the same thing after the elections.
+Pleșu and Dinescu resigned in protest and Patapievici announced he'd do the same thing after the elections.